rbuerki/projects-ml/association_rules_mining/README.md

-# Association Rules Mining Apriori Algorithm
+# Association Rules Mining
-A repository containing code and experimental data for implemenation of basic association rules mining with the apriori algorithm.
+A repository containing code and experimental data for implemenation of basic association rules mining (ARM, also called frequent itemset mining or market basket analysis) with the apriori algorithm.

 The code and idea is based on this [blogpost](https://www.datatheque.com/posts/association-analysis/).